hyperstack-org/hyperstack/DOCS.md

 Likewise MyLib::MyComponent would match any of the following in the Javascript namespace: `MyLib.MyComponent`, `myLib.MyComponent`, `MyLib.myComponent`, `myLib.myComponent`

 *How it works:  The first time Ruby hits a native library or component name, the constant value will not be defined.
 This will trigger a lookup in the javascript name space for the matching component or library name.
-This will generate either a new subclass of Hyperloop::Component or React::NativeLibrary that imports the javascript object, and no further lookups will be needed.*
+This will generate either a new subclass of Hyperstack::Component or React::NativeLibrary that imports the javascript object, and no further lookups will be needed.*

 #### Including React Source

 If you are in the business of importing components with a tool like Webpack, then you will need to let Webpack (or whatever dependency manager you are using) take care of including the React source code.
 Just make sure that you are *not* including it on the ruby side of things.
-Hyperloop is currently tested with React versions 13, 14, and 15, so its not sensitive to the version you use.
+Hyperstack is currently tested with React versions 13, 14, and 15, so its not sensitive to the version you use.

 However it gets a little tricky if you are using the react-rails gem.
 Each version of this gem depends on a specific version of React, and so you will need to manually declare this dependency in your Javascript dependency manager.
 Consult this [table](https://github.com/reactjs/react-rails/blob/master/VERSIONS.md) to determine which version of React you need.
 For example assuming you are using `npm` to install modules and you are using version 1.7.2 of react-rails you would say something like this: